Berkeley's Dark Carnival has seen bleak times before.

 Then the pandemic hit.

-In a telephone interview, Rems says he was contemplating closing even before the coronavirus became an issue.
+In a telephone interview, Rems admits that he was contemplating having to close even before the coronavirus became an issue.

 Gailey said they grew up in the East Bay independent bookstore where their mother worked.

 "We would go to work and she would put me in the back room and I would sit there surrounded by galleys and would color and read books that were too old for me," Gailey recalled.
 Now they’re happy to fundraise for another East Bay store.